workleap/wl-honeycomb-web/docs/reference/registerHoneycombInstrumentation.md

 ## Customize backend URLs

+!!!warning
-Avoid using `/.+/g,` in production for the `apiServiceUrls` argument, as it could expose customer data to third parties.
-Instead, ensure you specify values that accurately matches your application's backend URLs.
+Avoid using `/.+/g,` in production as it could expose customer data to third parties.
+!!!

-For example, if your backend services are hosted at `workleap.com/api`:
+Specify values for the `apiServiceUrls` argument that matches your application's backend URLs.
+For example, if your backend services are hosted at `https://workleap.com/api`:

 ```ts !#5
 import { registerHoneycombInstrumentation } from "@workleap/honeycomb";